robbiejdunne/robbiejdunne.github.io/_posts/2019-04-11-lauri-markkanen.md

 excerpt: "A look at Lauri Markkanen's second season with the Chicago Bulls"
 ---

-## H2 The Bulls first round pick in 2017 looked bigger but did the stats back up what looked like progression in his season season in the NBA?
+### The Bulls first round pick in 2017 looked bigger but did the stats back up what looked like progression in his season season in the NBA?

-### H3 Lauri

 Some basic text.